precision medicine patient recruitment

 A conversation with Sano's VP of Commercial Ben Jackson

 After a decade of strong investment, the biotech sector in 2025 is navigating a markedly constrained funding environment.
 Early-stage companies, particularly those in genomics, cell therapy, and precision drug development, are facing longer timelines to raise capital, more scrutiny from investors, and increasing pressure to demonstrate clear ROI across development stages.
+At the same time, recruiting and retaining the right patients remains one of the most persistent operational challenges in clinical development, and one that becomes significantly harder when budgets tighten and timelines compress.

 We sat down with Ben Jackson, VP of Commercial at Sano Genetics, to unpack the biggest shifts shaping biotech in 2025 and the strategies companies need to stay ahead.